tryolabs/unicef-geospatial/README.md

 This will start a local server at `http://127.0.0.1:5173`.

+### Authentication

+The application includes JWT authentication with predefined users.
+The users are saved in the `users.json` file.

+Authentication can be enabled/disabled by setting the `VITE_AUTH_ENABLED` environment variable in the frontend's `.env` file.

 ### Secrets

 The project uses [python-dotenv](https://github.com/theskumar/python-dotenv) to load environment variables from a `.env` file.